 may serve on an ad hoc committee.

-Historical Preservation Group grows there will be other sub groups
+Historical Preservation Group grows there may be other committees

 organized and the preservation movement will keep growing.